abhisheksubbu/abhisheksubbu.github.io/_posts/2020-04-20-trigger-optimization-framework.md

 title: Trigger Optimization Framework in Salesforce
 layout: blog
 category: [Salesforce]
-excerpt: In this blog post, we will do a deep dive into a comprehensive Trigger Framework that we can adopt in Salesforce Apex programming.
+excerpt: In this blog post, we will do a deep dive into improving existing Apex Trigger Frameworks into a comprehensive, configurable Trigger Framework that we can adopt in Salesforce.
 comments: true
 ---

+#### Acknowledgments

-Firstly, I need to acknowledge the valuable inputs that [Adam Purkiss](https://twitter.com/apurkiss){:target="\_blank"} and [Hari Krishnan](https://krishhari.wordpress.com/about/){:target="\_blank"} have contributed in the Salesforce community on apex trigger frameworks and its management.
+Firstly, I need to acknowledge the valuable inputs that [Adam Purkiss](https://twitter.com/apurkiss){:target="\_blank"} and [Hari Krishnan](https://krishhari.wordpress.com/about/){:target="\_blank"} have contributed in the Salesforce community on initial ideas and concept of apex trigger frameworks and its management.
+Secondly, many thanks to [Bheemanapalli Srinivas](https://www.linkedin.com/in/srinivas-bheemanapalli/){:target="\_blank"}, [Simiraj Sundaran Prakasi](https://www.linkedin.com/in/simirajsp/){:target="\_blank"} and [Adam Chang](https://www.linkedin.com/in/adamchangprofile/){:target="\_blank"} for supervising and reviewing the proposed architectural improvement on Apex Trigger Framework.
+Last but not least, I would like to extend my thanks to [Vincent N P](https://www.linkedin.com/in/vincentnp/){:target="\_blank"} and [Sarath Babu](https://www.linkedin.com/in/sarath-babu-303432190/){:target="\_blank"} for encouraging me and for providing all the support throughout this effort.

-> **Disclaimer**: Many organizations and people in the community have their own version of Trigger Framework.
-That is totally fine and this blog is not to prove them wrong.

-In this blog, I have tried to extend the trigger framework to be more configurable in nature.
-If you have any suggestions/concerns, please feel free to comment on this blog post.
+Thank you all once again for being instrumental in this architectural improvement.

+#### Context

+The architectural improvement on Apex Trigger Framework was showcased at BITS, Pilani as a research work when I was doing my Masters of Technology post graduation back in the year 2017.

+#### Appreciations

+> Dr. Ramprasad Joshi (Ph.D - Computer Science, BITS Pilani, Goa) - Ramprasad sir grilled me for 1 hour on the proposed improvement on trigger framework and was truly impressed with the research work.
+He provided **EXCELLENT** grade for improving the existing architecture and scientifically measuring the improvements in the research work.
+Following are his remarks: **Good Work on the Design and Software Architecture part**.

-#### What you need to know before you read this blog
+#### What you need to know before you read this summarized version of the research work

 1. [Basic understanding on Salesforce Apex Triggers](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers.htm){:target="\_blank"}
 2. [Understanding of various Trigger Context Variables](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers_context_variables.htm){:target="\_blank"}